JuliaLang/www.julialang.org/blog/_posts/2019-07-23-multithreading.md

 There are some other types of locks (`Threads.SpinLock` and `Threads.Mutex`) defined mostly for internal purposes.
-These are used in rare circumstances where (1) only threads and not tasks will be synchronized, and (2) you know the the lock will only be held for a short time.
+These are used in rare circumstances where (1) only threads and not tasks will be synchronized, and (2) you know the lock will only be held for a short time.

 The `Threads` module also provides `Semaphore` and `Event` types, which have their standard definitions.